 Co-chair and Trustee of the Bill & Melinda Gates Foundation

-Ray Chambers is the UN Secretary-General’s Special Envoy for Health in Agenda 2030 and for Malaria.
-He retired from business in 1989 to be a full-time philanthropist focusing on the needs of children throughout the world.
-Previously, he was Chairman of Wesray Capital Corp.
+Ray Chambers is currently the WHO Ambassador for Global Strategy.
+He previously served as the UN Secretary-General’s Special Envoy for Health in Agenda 2030 and for Malaria.
+He retired from business in 1989 to be a full-time philanthropist focusingon the needs of children throughout the world.
+Previously he was Chairman of Wesray Capital Corp.

 Aliko Dangote is the founder and President/Chief Executive of the Dangote Group, the biggest conglomerate in West Africa.
 Driven by his passion for lifting the most vulnerable people out of poverty through economic empowerment, he endowed the Aliko Dangote Foundation with $1.25 billion to improve the nutrition, health and education of Nigerians and Africans.

 Graça Machel has dedicated her life to improving lives, inspiring hope and building a more just and equitable world.
 She is a founding member of The Elders and serves in various capacities in several organizations, including the Africa Progress Panel and the Sustainable Development Goals Advocacy Group.

 Jakaya Kikwete is the former President of the United Republic of Tanzania (2005 to 2015).
 He was previously Minister of Foreign Affairs, Minister of Finance and Minister of Energy and Minerals.
 He was the founder and first Chairman of the African Leaders Malaria Alliance (ALMA) and a champion of global health, particularly among women and children.

 Before being elected president of the IDB in 2005, Luis Alberto Moreno served as Colombia’s ambassador to the United States, advised major corporations and foreign investors on Colombian investments, held various cabinet posts and was executive producer of a top news broadcast.
 He was recently appointed to the International Olympic Committee.